-† For possible landing configuration not covered in Test Configuration 1, i.e. upside down.
+‡ For possible landing configuration not covered in Test Configuration 1, i.e. upside down.

-Operational Environment Configuration 5 (see below) Water ground plane Configuration 6 (see below) Antenna fixed to ground plane Configuration 7 (see below) Beacon on ground plane Configuration 8 (see below) Beacon above ground plane† EPIRB Floating in water or on deck or in a safety raft X X X PLB On ground and above ground X X PLB On ground and above ground and floating in water X X X ELT Survival On ground and above ground X X ELT Survival On ground and above ground and floating in water X X X ELT Auto-Fixed Fixed ELT with aircraft external antenna X ELT(DT) Distress Tracking ELT with aircraft external antenna X ELT Auto-Portable In aircraft with an external antenna X On ground, above ground, or in a safety raft with an integral antenna X X ELT Auto-Deployable In deployed state on ground, above ground and floating in water X X X Other For operational environments not defined above To be determined by the Cospas-Sarsat Secretariat, following consultations with the beacon manufacturer, and the test facility (as appropriate)
+Operational Environment Configuration 5 (see below) Water ground plane Configuration 6 (see below) Antenna fixed to ground plane Configuration 7 (see below) Beacon on ground plane Configuration 8 (see below) Beacon above ground plane† EPIRB Floating in water or on deck or in a safety raft X X X PLB On ground and above ground X X PLB On ground and above ground and floating in water X X X PLB On ground, above ground and operated on a personal floatation device (e.g. lifejacket)‡ X (SQT 'dry') (PAT-PAT 'wet') X ELT Survival On ground and above ground X X ELT Survival On ground and above ground and floating in water X X X ELT Auto-Fixed Fixed ELT with aircraft external antenna X ELT(DT) Distress Tracking ELT with aircraft external antenna X ELT Auto-Portable In aircraft with an external antenna X On ground, above ground, or in a safety raft with an integral antenna X X ELT Auto-Deployable In deployed state on ground, above ground and floating in water X X X Other For operational environments not defined above To be determined by the Cospas-Sarsat Secretariat, following consultations with the beacon manufacturer, and the test facility (as appropriate)